 1. The Watsons Go to Birmingham- 1963 by Christopher Paul Curtis

-The story of Kenny and his family’s trip from Flint, Michigan to Birmingham, AL and the bombing of the 16th Street Baptist Church on September 15, 1963 remains one of the most important civil rights novels ever written for children.
-When I had the chance to teach children’s literature at Whitman College, where I worked in administration, I chose this book. [chapter book, ages 9 and up]
+The story of Kenny and his family’s trip from Flint, Michigan to Birmingham, AL, and the bombing of the 16th Street Baptist Church on September 15, 1963, remains one of the most important civil rights novels ever written for children.
+When I had the chance to teach children’s literature at Whitman College, where I worked in administration, I chose this book. [middle grade, ages 9 and up]

 2. The Year Money Grew on Trees by Aaron Hawkins

 This delightful debut novel chronicles the story of a boy and his friends in 1980s New Mexico who turn an abandoned apple orchard into a paying proposition.
-A perfect read-aloud and great for STEM connections, this is a personal favorite. [chapter book, ages 10 and up]
+A perfect read-aloud and great for STEM connections, this is a personal favorite. [middle grade, ages 10 and up]

 3. Out of the Dust by Karen Hesse